Prakkanam: Santhosh Sports & Arts Club

 Santhosh Sports & Arts Club (SS&AC) is the oldest cultural club in Prakkanam.
 For volleyball it was a champions of Pathanamthitta.

-Nanma Arts And Sports Club
+Nanma Sports And Arts Club

 Nanma Arts And Sports Club is a sports-cultural organisation.
 Its functioning as a promoter of the game volleyball.
 In the occasions of Onam and Christmas, they actively participate the celebrations.
 Most of the members in the club are youngsters below an age of thirty.
 They conduct several sports programs also like "All Kerala Volleyball Tournament".